VAM Lerma

-The VAM Lerma is an automobile that was designed and manufactured by Vehiculos Automotores Mexicanos from 1981 to 1983.
+The VAM Lerma is an automobile that was designed and manufactured by Vehículos Automotores Mexicanos from 1981 to 1983.
 The Lerma shared parts with other vehicles by VAM's license partner American Motors (AMC) to reduce manufacturing costs.
 It was VAM's top-of-the-line flagship model after the discontinuation of the Classic (Matador) line in 1976.
 The VAM Lerma was unusual in offering a hatchback design focused at the top-end luxury market.
 The model was an indirect replacement of the VAM Classic and to some extent the VAM Pacer lines.

 History

 The name for the cars was taken from Lerma, a city in the state of Mexico, where VAM engines were manufactured.

 The Mexican-made Lerma was a unique hybrid since it used a chassis and some body panels from the AMC Concord sedan, but the rear of the car featured the AMC Spirit's hatchback design.
 Although the finished Lerma units were single unit body design (monocoque), a British newspaper article described it as "a bolt-together kit of a car".
 This is actually confusion in regards to the part of the Lerma production process which was made by hand labor, cutting existing mass production panels (as well as manually creating new panels) and welding them together to create a final single unit body.

-The two body designs, a 2-door hatchback and a 4-door hatchback, of the Lerma were versions not available for any of AMC's models at that time).
+The two body designs, a 2-door hatchback and a 4-door hatchback, of the Lerma were versions not available for any of AMC's models at that time.
 The designs were presented to AMC's management as a potential model, but it would have less cargo capacity than the Concord wagon and the company had other priorities at the time.
 Considered for other international markets, the Lerma was marketed only in Mexico starting in 1981, and competed in an expanding market segment that at the time was considered the way of the future, the four-door hatchback market.
 The Lerma's most remarkable and striking hatchback design feature also proved to be its biggest drawback, because the built-in closed trunk resulted in a car with a very limited space for storage.
 Nevertheless, between 1981 and 1983 it represented VAM's entry in the most exclusive luxury market.

 Arguably, the VAM Lerma was the first successful fully Mexican sedan.
-Vehiculos Automotores Mexicanos is remembered as the first Mexican automotive company that created a car that is regarded by many as totally national.
+Vehículos Automotores Mexicanos is remembered as the first Mexican automotive company that created a car that is regarded by many as totally national.
 With the exception of the instrument panel, the interior of the Lerma did not share several parts with other models and featured uniquely designed and upholstered seats as well as interior door panels.